nathanjhood/Biquads/README.md

 (Shown below; a resonant 2-pole Low Shelf filter with high oversampling, performed on a harmonic-rich 20Hz band-limited Impulse Response in Reaper)

 ![Biquads](https://github.com/StoneyDSP/Biquads/blob/8da7b5a8809ee99a6de84d82b16768026389b64e/Res/Biquads%201-0-9b.png)

+Coffee!
+That's how I get things done :)

+If you might like to see me get more things done, please kindly consider buying me a coffee ;)

+patreon: StoneyDSP

+<a href="https://www.patreon.com/bePatron?u=8549187" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

+# The digital Biquad Equalizer

 In realising this digital biquad equalizer design, we shall come to see that the entire equalizer system is really just a "gain" system - the audio enters, gets split into several "copies", and these copies are all re-applied back to the original audio stream at variying levels of gain - and, in many cases, with their sign flipped (i.e., polarity inversed).
 The output of our system will be the final product of these calculations.